Inkala/fb-messenger/README.md

 1. Edit server/render.js so it uses the renderToString function.
 Hint, in what part of the HTML should React render your app?

+2. Edit server/render.js so it sends the CSS to the page.
+Hint, read how SSR works in styled-components [https://www.styled-components.com/docs/advanced#server-side-rendering](https://www.styled-components.com/docs/advanced#server-side-rendering)

-2. Edit server/render.js so it sends the JavaScript bundle to the client.
+3. Edit server/render.js so it sends the JavaScript bundle to the client.
 Hint, Webpack is not creating a file on the disk so don't search for a bundle.js file in your disk.
 Webpack is generating and serving the file from memory (so it's faster).

-3. Can you fix this warning: `render(): Calling ReactDOM.render() to hydrate server-rendered markup will stop working in React v17.
+4. Can you fix this warning: `render(): Calling ReactDOM.render() to hydrate server-rendered markup will stop working in React v17.
 Replace the ReactDOM.render() call with ReactDOM.hydrate() if you want React to attach to the server HTML.`.
 Hint, you should use a function called hydrate.

-4. If you disable JS in your browser, why there are no messages rendered from the server?
+5. If you disable JS in your browser, why there are no messages rendered from the server?
 Can you fix that so the server renders a list of messages when JS is disabled on the client?

 ### Exercise part 3, Redux: